P-Teo/WindowsFormsApp/README.md

 Open WindowsFormsApp.sln in Visual Studio 2022 (or later).

-Ensure the LocalDB database file (dbLMS.mdf) exists at the path in connection string or update the connection string in LoginForm.cs.
+Ensure the database file (dbLMS.mdf) exists at the path in connection string or update the connection string in LoginForm.cs.

 Build and run the project (F5).

-Login using a valid username/password from tbUser.
+Login using a valid username/password from tbUser (ex. user:teo, password:1234)

 ---